 One of the main aspects of starting up your food truck is the actual truck.
 Most people decide on a truck because they are less expensive than bricks and mortar premises and because they are mobile.
 The truth is, however, that most trucks don’t actually move around very much.
 Once that they find the ideal place to be set up, people tend to stay where they are.

-As an alternative to a food truck with wheels, more and more people are turning to converted shipping containers to run their catering start-up from.
+As an alternative to a food truck with wheels, more and more people are turning to converted units to run their catering start-up from.

-Converting a shipping container into a food ‘truck’ gives you a high degree of flexibility over its design and, although not necessarily as simply done as driving off with a food truck, is also mobile.
+Converting your unit into a food ‘truck’ gives you a high degree of flexibility over its design and, although not necessarily as simply done as driving off with a food truck, is also mobile.

-Some of the reasons why a converted shipping container is the ideal way to kickstart your catering business include:
+Some of the reasons why a bespoke conversion is the ideal way to kickstart your catering business include:

-Although it is unlikely that you will want to move your food truck too much, a converted shipping container can be put on a flatbed truck or towed on a trailer on a pickup or SUV.
+Although it is unlikely that you will want to move your food truck too much, a converted unit can be put on a flatbed truck or towed on a trailer on a pickup or SUV.

-Shipping containers are available in a range of sizes from 8ft to 40ft long.
-Even the smallest shipping container is probably going to be a little larger than an average food truck, a lot less cramped, and much easier to cook comfortably.
+Available in a range of sizes from 8ft to 40ft long – even the smallest unit is probably going to be a little larger than an average food truck, a lot less cramped, and much easier to cook comfortably.

 Traditional food trucks are notorious for not being overly secure.
 Many food truck owners have to take expensive equipment or food out at the end of the day.
-A shipping container has been designed to be strong and secure.
-Robust locking systems can be fitted to your shipping container to ensure that your expensive equipment and stock are kept safe from thieves, vandals, and extreme weather.
+Robust locking systems can be fitted to your food truck to ensure that your expensive equipment and stock are kept safe from thieves, vandals, and extreme weather.

-The price of buying and setting up a food truck can be more expensive than buying and setting up a converted shipping container.
+The price of buying and setting up a food truck can be more expensive than buying and setting up a bespoke conversion.

-The process of converting the shipping container can be very simple.
+The process of converting a unit can be very simple.
 Serving hatches and doors can be added, plumbing, electrical and lighting packages, ventilation, and work surfaces and kitchen equipment installed.